osohq/oso/docs/getting-started/quickstart.rst

     .. tab:: 2.
 Adding oso

-        Adding oso to an application basically consists of three steps:

-        1. Create a .polar policy file
-        2. Initialize the global oso instance by loading the policy and registering relevant application classes
-        3. Add calls to Oso.is_allowed() at authorization enforcement points
+        We're going to use oso's :doc:`python library </using/libraries/python/index>` to add authorization to the app.

-        The repl.it environment should already have oso installed from our ``poetry.lock`` files.
+        The repl.it environment should already have oso installed from our ``poetry.lock`` file.
 To use oso locally, you can find download and installation instructions :doc:`here </download>`.

         **Creating a policy**